aritrakrbasu/hacktoberfest-2023-bootstrap-library/CONTRIBUTING.md

 # IMPORTANT POINTS BEFORE SENDING PULL REQUESTS:

-- Your `Solution` should be strictly in the `"filename.html"` file, otherformats are not accepted
+- Your `Solution` should be strictly in the `"filename.html"` file, other formats are not accepted
 - Maintainers should be able to update changes.
 - The `e.md` should not include any **LOGIC or IDEA** for solving the problem.
 - **More emphasis is given on understanding the logic used to get the solution rather than the code itself**.
 Hence simply copy-pasting code is not encouraged.
 - Authenticity is expected and respected for every PULL REQUEST(s).

-**You can expect your PR(s) to get merged if you follow the points and we expect alot of contributions from your end to make this repository a powerful one, raising the standards!!! 😀🔥**
+**You can expect your PR(s) to get merged if you follow the points and we expect a lot of contributions from your end to make this repository a powerful one, raising the standards!!! 😀🔥**

 **Happy Contributing DEVs** :wink: